cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari/am-3-service-wizard.rst

       **Ambari Dashboard:** Selecting *CDAP*

 #.
-Selecting *CDAP* from the left, or choosing it from the Services drop-down menu, will take
+Selecting *CDAP* from the left sidebar, or choosing it from the Services drop-down menu, will take
    you to the CDAP service screen.

    .. figure:: ../../_images/ambari/ss12-cdap-screen.png